 Section 2 describes our definition of question answering as a search problem.
 Section 3 describes the method of utilizing common sense in corpora.
 Section 4 describes our method to deal with the context of answer candidates.
 Section 5 describes the method of selecting the set of answers for list questions.
+Section 6 describes the method to deal with the series of related questions.
 Section 7 describes some experimental results of our proposed methods.